 Android emulators, in general, are nothing new.
-It’s basically a virtual machine that runs on top of Windows or some other platform — like Windows using Linux in a virtual machine or Linux on a Chromebook.
+It’s basically a virtual machine that runs on top of Windows or some other platform — like Windows using Linux in a virtual machine or Linux on a Chromebooks.
 In technical terms, it is called a container that is sandboxed and kept away from the underlying OS.

 As we all know, Android is based on ARM architecture so emulating Android on x86-64 machine becomes a bit difficult.
 So developers use something called QEMU to offer ARM on the fly.
 This is an open source project that translates ARM binaries into hardware virtualization that can be understood by Intel or AMD CPUs.

 In fact, emulation has improved so much that it now provides near-native performance if you have the right hardware, meaning if your processor supports kernel-based virtual machines, known as Intel’s.
 On top of that, the emulators have all kinds of Android SDK and dependencies so that it runs on any architecture without any issues.